KungFoodPanda/Calculator/README.md

             return;
     }

-    // Display the result
     lblResult.Text = result.ToString();
 }

-// Set the symbol label to "+" when the "+" button is clicked private void btnPlus_Click(object sender, EventArgs e) {
+private void btnPlus_Click(object sender, EventArgs e) {
     lblSymbol.Text = "+";
 }

-// Set the symbol label to "-" when the "-" button is clicked private void btnMinus_Click(object sender, EventArgs e) {
+private void btnMinus_Click(object sender, EventArgs e) {
     lblSymbol.Text = "-";
 }

-// Set the symbol label to "*" when the "*" button is clicked private void btnMultiply_Click(object sender, EventArgs e) {
+private void btnMultiply_Click(object sender, EventArgs e) {
     lblSymbol.Text = "*";
 }

-// Set the symbol label to "/" when the "/" button is clicked private void btnDivide_Click(object sender, EventArgs e) {
+private void btnDivide_Click(object sender, EventArgs e) {
     lblSymbol.Text = "/";
 }
-//